merlinscholz/scholz.ruhr/content/post/wireguard-on-erx.md

 ---
-title: "Installing and configuring WireGuard on an EdgeRouter X"
+title: "Quick Note: Installing and configuring WireGuard on an EdgeRouter X"
 date: 2020-02-22T22:43:54+01:00
 draft: false
 images: ["wg_erx.jpg"]
 tags: ["networking", "vpn"]
-summary: "In this guide I will show you how I configured a wireguard road-warrior setup on an EdgeRouter X."
+summary: "This guide is mostly for me to remember how to set up WireGuard as a road-warrior-host on an EdgeRouter X."
 ---

 ## Why?